-- Please see the Bristol Zoo Gardens website for ticket prices
+- Please visit the Bristol Zoo Gardens website for opening times and prices.

 Before you start your journey to Bristol Zoo Gardens for your day out, we recommend that you check their website or contact them to confirm opening times and admission prices.